 Saint George’s Church and Portofino’s Piazzeta are but two attractive structures that make up the amazing semi-circle of structures facing the harbor.
 The area is open to tourists who want to take a stroll down the romantic cobblestone streets as they soak in the beauty of this Italian fishing port.

-Cinque Terre, which loosely translates to “five lands,” is another attraction; it basically is made up of five villages making up the town.
+Cinque Terre, which loosely translates to “five lands,” is another attraction a short distance away; it basically is made up of five villages making up the town.
 These together with the coastline and the hillsides surrounding them make up The National Park that is Cinque Terre.
 Ducal Palace and all its former grandeur is another point of interest.
 This majestic building that was once the Republic’s Magistracy now serves as Genoa’s seat of trade activities.
 Its courtyard has inviting restaurants, bars, craftsmen’s stores, and art galleries all linked to the region’s rich culture and tradition.

 Oceania Cruises is sending Riviera into 7 night European Hideaways, 14 night Ramblas & Relics and 15 night Roman Pathways cruise trips that will include Portofino village in the itineraries.
 Azamara Club Cruises also has itineraries planned for Portofino as part of the Mediterranean cruise aboard Azamara Journey.
 Silver Wind of Silversea Cruises will also provide 7 to 10 night cruises of the Mediterranean region that includes the resort of Portofino as a regional highlight.